ToshioCP/Gtk4-tutorial/gfm/sec3.md

 #### Connect it to GtkApplication.

-The function `gtk_window_set_application` is used to connect GtkWidow to GtkApplication.
+The function `gtk_window_set_application` is used to connect GtkWindow to GtkApplication.

 ~~~C
 gtk_window_set_application (GTK_WINDOW (win), GTK_APPLICATION (app));